aquast/solarmetrics/README.md

       ## For Serial you can choose between "RTU" and "ASCII"
       transmission_mode = "RTU"

+#### Mind the gap!

+Be aware, the correct connection data MUST be provided for some of the MODBUS RJ45 to USB Adapters (especially the "CC-USB-RS485-150U PC Communication Cable").
+As an low power item the cable need 2 seconds timeout for instance.

 ### Check the telegraf configuration without writing something into influxdb